MiaoYuu/miaoyuu.github.io/_news/announcement_1.md

 related_posts: false
 ---

-To be presented at CIST 2024 and INFORMS Data Science Workshop 2024, Seattle
+I will present at CIST 2024 and INFORMS Data Science Workshop 2024, Seattle.